Rail & Sail

 Take More Luggage with You

 For the ferry part of the journey, the rules are slightly different and depend on the ferry operator.
-Aboard Stena Line boats, pets are not allowed in the passenger areas on Holyhead - Dublin and Fishguard - Rosslare journeys but can be placed in pet traveller’s cases on the car deck.
-On the Cairnryan - Belfast route, the same rules apply, but there are also kennels available free of charge.
+Aboard Stena Line ferries, pets aren't allowed in the passenger areas on both the Holyhead to Dublin and Fishguard to Rosslare routes.
+However, they can be placed in pet traveller’s cases on the car deck.